 If you want to lose weight it’s important to set a realistic goal.
 Aim to lose about 0.5–1kg (1–2 pounds) a week through healthy eating and doing regular physical activity.

 Avoid fad diets that promise rapid weight loss.
 ‘Often they’re not based on scientific evidence’ says Lucy ‘and you’re more likely to keep the weight off if you lose it slowly and steadily.

 ‘Try to eat at least five portions of fruit and vegetables a day.
 And limit the amount of sugary drinks and foods that are high in fat or sugar.’
 These include fast foods and processed foods like biscuits cakes and crisps.

 Lucy also recommends limiting alcohol which is high in calories.

 It’s also important to do some regular physical activity.
 This should be of moderate intensity which means it should increase your heart rate and make you break a sweat but you should still be able to hold a conversation.
-You could try a brisk walk or Breast Cancer Care’s health and fitness DVD which includes an exercise class suitable for anyone after treatment.
+You could try a brisk walk, for example.